Ian Smith (rugby union, born 1903): Biography

 In 1925 Smith played in all four of Scotland's Five Nations matches.
 The first was against France at Inverleith, where Smith scored four tries, and helped them to win 25–4.
 He then played against Wales at Swansea and scored another four tries; Scotland again won, this time 24–14.
 Their third game of the Championship was against Ireland at Lansdowne Road, and although Smith was unable to score this time, Scotland still won 14–8.
 Scotland's last match of the Championship was against England at Murrayfield Stadium.
 This was the first match ever played at Murrayfield, and was watched by over 70,000 spectators.
 Although Smith did not score himself, he was involved in a crucial Scottish try: the ball was passed through several hands before Smith passed to Johnnie Wallace who scored in the right-hand corner.
 English supporters claimed Smith had put his foot into touch, but the Welsh referee disagreed and awarded the try.
 Eventually Scotland triumphed 14–11 to go undefeated and claim their first ever Five Nations Grand Slam.
-Smith's eight tries for a single Championship equalled the record set by Cyril Lowe in 1914 and remains an individual record as of 2014.
+Smith's eight tries for a single Championship equalled the record set by Cyril Lowe in 1914, a feat only repeated 100 years later by Louis Bielle-Biarrey in the 2025 edition of the Championship.

 Smith continued to play for Scotland throughout the 1920s.
 He played all four Scotland matches in the 1926 Five Nations, and scored two tries against England at Twickenham; his only tries of the Championship.
 He played three matches in 1927, this times scoring four tries, two against France and two against England.
 In both 1926 and 1927 Scotland shared the Five Nations Championship with Ireland.
 Smith did not play in 1928, but returned in 1929, when Scotland won the Five Nations again.
 He played all four matches, and scored three tries, two against England.

 In 1930 Smith played three Five Nations' matches, missing the England game, and did not score any tries.
 He did play all four matches in 1931, and scored his only tries of the Championship in the game against England.
 This was the fourth time he scored two tries in a match against England.
 In January 1932 Smith played for Scotland against South Africa, which was won 6–3 by South Africa.
 By 1932 France had been ejected from the Championship due to allegations of professionalism, and the four Home Nations returned to only playing one another for the International Championship.
 Smith played all three matches in 1932, but scored only once, against England.